akakist/storj/README.md

-# Storj JS Runtime
+# MTJS JS Runtime

-**Storj JS Runtime** is a high-performance JavaScript runtime for building server-side applications, delivering exceptional HTTP request processing speed and unique features like built-in routing and Telnet-based management.
+**MTJS JS Runtime** is a high-performance JavaScript runtime for building server-side applications, delivering exceptional HTTP request processing speed and unique features like built-in routing and Telnet-based management.
 The project showcases JavaScript as a powerful tool for backend development, outperforming modern C++ solutions.

 ## Key Features